brenordv/token-parser-py/token_parser/readme.md

 12. Generate sequential int (positive and negative): "$inc()" / "$dec()"
 13. Generate incremental (by N) int (positive and negative): "$inc(5)" / "$dec(5)"
 14. Generate uuid4 strings (unique for whole session or individual): "$guid()" / "$guid(true)"
 15. Returns next element on list.
-Each element will be parsed, if the second argument is present, otherwise will return the elements as strings.
-When reaches the end, will start again: "$next(['foo', 'bar'])" / "$next([1,2,3,4])" / "$next([1,2,3,4], int)"
+Each element will be parsed by python.
+When reaches the end, will start again: "$next(['foo', 'bar'])" / "$next([1,2,3,4])"
+    15.1 The argument must be unique, otherwise they will share the same sequence.

 ## Example
 Here's an example.
 More in the [examples folder](https://github.com/brenordv/token-parser-py/tree/master/examples)